-Supportive Measures are designed to restore or preserve equal access to FDU's education program or activity, to deter prohibited conduct, or provide support during FDU's Title IX grievance procedures, Non-Title IX Prohibited Discrimination procedures, or during an informal resolution process, without unreasonably burdening the other Party.
-Supportive Measures may be of any duration and may be modified at the discretion of the Title IX and Anti-Discrimination Coordinator or designee, as circumstances warrant.
-Supportive Measures will be kept confidential to the extent doing so does not impair FDU's ability to provide them.
+Supportive Measures are designed to restore or preserve equal access to FDU-V's education program or activity or provide support during formal procedures being conducted under this Policy or during the informal resolution process, without unreasonably burdening the other party.
+Supportive Measures may be of any duration and may be modified at the discretion of the Coordinator, as circumstances warrant.
+Supportive Measures will be kept confidential to the extent that doing so does not impair FDU-V's ability to provide them.

-Supportive Measures may include access to counseling services, course-related adjustments, modification of work or class schedules, restrictions on contact by one or both parties (disengagement/no contact orders), changes in work or housing location, leaves of absence, increased security and monitoring of certain areas, or any measures deemed appropriate to preserve equal access to FDU's program or activities.
+Supportive Measures may include access to counseling services, course-related adjustments, modification of work or class schedules, restrictions on contact by one or both parties (disengagement/no contact orders), changes in work or housing location, leaves of absence, increased security and monitoring of certain areas, or any measures deemed appropriate to preserve equal access to FDU-V's program or activities.